yenling12/composable_kernel_eep590/python/README.md

 generates multiple instances and compiles them into a shared library.

 ## Normal
 To generate the cpp file and executable:

 `python3 gemm_ex.py`

-Run the executable (same layout as CK examples: verification, initialization, run kernel # of times) `./ex 0 1 5`
+Run the executable (same layout as CK examples: verification, initialization, run kernel # of times):

+`./ex 0 1 5`

 ## Shared
-Generate all instances, make shared library and executable `python3 driver.py`
+Generate all instances, make shared library and executable:

+`python3 driver.py`

-Run the executable (same layout as CK examples) `./example 0 1 5`
+Run the executable (same layout as CK examples):

+`./example 0 1 5`

 * There's a main.cpp file needed for the executable included, so be careful when deleting the generated cpp files for the instances